Get to know twin brothers responsible for creating WANT Les Essentiels, WANT Apothecary and GOODEE

 At the time of the interview, both Dexter and Byron had the unique experience of living (in their respective condos) in Moshe Safdie’s architectural masterpiece, Habitat 67.
 Trust us; this place is worth googling.

 They very kindly offered to announce themselves before speaking.
 We were immediately struck by how friendly and warm they both were.
 Not only do they look alike, but their voices are very similar.
 Being identical twins, their partnership, was in a sense, imprinted in them from birth.
 Very early on, the brothers found out that working together was their “superpower”.

-What is pre-ordained, and what do you choose?
-In some ways, our lives are just together, right, and symbiotic in that way.
+Byron: What is pre-ordained, and what do you choose?
+In some ways, our lives are just together and symbiotic in that.
 If I could think of any time when we had a choice of whether or not to work together, (because it was harder to figure it out 20 years ago,) was when we sold our company and exited Want Les Essentiels in 2017.

-What we’ve achieved collectively was born mainly out of the fact that we know that this other person is there pushing and lifting you up and vice versa – We don’t take it for granted!
+Dexter: What we’ve achieved collectively was born mainly out of the fact that we know that this other person is there pushing and lifting you up and vice versa – We don’t take that for granted!

 Over the last 20 years of working as a duo, Byron and Dexter have learned how to bring out the best in each other in business.
 Initially, there was a temptation for both brothers to do everything- with no defined roles.

-How they maintain autonomy as business partners and brothers
+How do you maintain autonomy as business partners and brothers?

 As they grew personally and professionally, their collaboration took on a new form.

 With GOODEE, we’ve been very cognizant of trying to frame out separate roles and responsibilities.
 Someone told us about how in a restaurant – there’s something called the front of house and the back of house.